 **TIP** Plan your visit to coincide with sunset and you will not be disappointed!

 Pisa is best known for it’s Iconic Leaning Tower and to be honest on our visit we didn’t find much more of interest.
 (Apart from yummy Italian food, loads of Gelato and lots of churches!)
 This is why it is the perfect city to tag on to your weekend in Florence.
-The main sight are located in Piazza Del Duomo – also known as Piazza Dei Miracoli – and comprises The Cathedral, The Baptistry, the Camposanto Monumentale and the Bell Tower.
+The main sights are located in Piazza Del Duomo – also known as Piazza Dei Miracoli – and comprises The Cathedral, The Baptistry, the Camposanto Monumentale and the Bell Tower.
+Read on to find out what to do in Pisa on your weekend break!

 The Piazza is considered to be central to religious life with the Baptistry representing Birth; The Cathedral (and Leaning Tower) – Life and the Cemetery, death.
 Surrounded by lush green grass, it is the perfect place to sit and relax as you gaze upon these stunning buildings.